-Didactics sessions include weekly small-group presentations given by faculty and residents to cover a curriculum broadly based on the American Academy of Otolaryngology’s Online Study Guide.
+Didactics sessions include weekly small-group presentations given by faculty and residents to cover a curriculum broadly based on the American Board of Otolaryngology - Head & Neck Surgery blueprint for qualifying/certifying exams but utilizes resources including those of the American Academy of Otolaryngology – Head and Neck Surgery including FLEX and other resources such as BoardVitals.
 Formal lectures are supplemented by case discussions, pathology review and "hands-on" teaching activities.
 Educational sessions also include instruction on anatomy and surgical techniques of the temporal bone conducted in our state-of-the-art temporal bone laboratory.
 Residents are provided around the clock access to all educational material and facilities.

 All residents will be relieved of their clinical responsibilities each Thursday from 2:30 to 6 p.m.
 In addition, residents are expected to attend when assigned to the Craniofacial Trauma Service.

 ENT Conference: Thursdays, 3 to 6 p.m.

 UConn John Dempsey Hospital Head & Neck Conference: Wednesdays, 4 to 5 p.m.

 M&M Conference: First Wednesday of the month, 5 to 6 p.m.

 Grand Rounds: Third Thursday of the month, 5 to 6 p.m.